saulpw/visidata/docs/api/commands.rst

 Commands
 --------

-VisiData is *command-driven*, which means that it only does something when you tell it to.
+VisiData is **command-driven**, which means that it only does something when you tell it to.
 Otherwise, it just sits there, waiting for your next command.

 Every command is a discrete unit of behavior that does a defined task and runs to completion.
-Functions that could take longer than a couple hundred milliseconds, execute via [@asyncthread](), and provide `Progress <>`__ which is shown in the `righthand status <>`__.
+Functions that could take longer than a couple hundred milliseconds should run in their own thread (see `Performance <performance>`__).

-Every command should be **reproducible**: given the same sheet, cursor position, and possibly `input <>`__ string, a command should yield identical output (with a few obvious exceptions, like ``random-rows``).
+Every command should be **reproducible**: given the same sheet, cursor position, and `input <interface#input>`__ string (if relevant), a command should yield identical output (with a few obvious exceptions, like `random-rows`).

 Any command which makes changes to the `saveable sheet <>`__ is appended to its `command log <>`__.
-Since all state changes must be initiated by a reproducible command, this command log can be `replayed <>`__.
+Since all state changes must be initiated by a reproducible command, this command log can be `replayed </docs/replay>`__.

-This command log is also used for certain other features, like undo/redo.

 Adding new commands is a natural way to extend VisiData's functionality.

 Command Overview
 ~~~~~~~~~~~~~~~~

-Commands (and Keybindings) are managed in a similar way to options.
+Commands and Keybindings are managed in a similar way to options.
 The
 same precedence hierarchy is used, so that commands can be created or
 overridden for a specific type of sheet, or even a specific sheet
 itself.